starch0/lambda-core/README.md

 1. *Fork* this repository.
 2. Create a branch named after your new language or a feature fix.
 3. Add a new folder languages/mylanguage.
-4. Add lambdaCore.my-lang and a supporting README.md.
+4. Add lambda-core.my-lang and a supporting README.md.
 5. Commit and push your changes.
 6. *Open a Pull Request* from your fork’s branch into the main branch of this repository.